ethanashby/ethanashby.github.io/aboutme.md

    </p>
  </figure>

-I am passionate about issues related to wildlife conservation and the environment.
-This past summer, my dad and I fostered several young birds of prey from our patio – including red-tailed hawks, western screech owls, and american kestresl – which was a fun experience!
+I am also passionate about issues related to wildlife conservation and the environment.
+This past summer, my dad and I fostered several young birds of prey from our patio – including red-tailed hawks, western screech owls, and american kestrels – which was a fun experience!
 I aspire to find ways to use my quantitative skillset to address issues related to the environment and wildlife.

 <figure>
   <p align="center">
   <img src="/assets/img/White-headed buffalo weaver.JPG" width="600" align="center">
-  <figcaption> A White-Headed Buffalo Weaver, photographed by my family in Kenya.</figcaption>
+  <figcaption>A White-Headed Buffalo Weaver, photographed by my family in Kenya.</figcaption>
   </p>
  </figure>